Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “We all have felt like the odd one out at some point in our lives.
 I surely did [HOOK].
 That is exactly what makes Wednesday Addams so easy to connect with.
 [TOPIC SENTENCE].
 Her unique blend of wit, rebellion, and introspection speaks to anyone who has ever felt like they didn’t quite fit into societal norms [CONTEXT SENTENCE].
 Therefore, Wednesday's character is a good role model for the modern generation as she represents wit, self-improvement, and appealing, rebellious character [THESIS STATEMENT].”

-“Everyone feels excluded sometimes, and that’s why Wednesday is a relatable character.”
+Weak Example: "Everyone feels excluded sometimes, and that's why Wednesday is a relatable character."
+(This is too simplistic and doesn't offer any depth.)

 2. Narrative essay introduction example: Refer to shared human struggles